vdbsh/circuitshelter.com/content/about.md

 Is a cozy little space where new technologies and retrocomputing lives together in peace and harmony.

+## contact
+Have some cool idea, found mistake or just wanna say hi:

+✉️ > ```echo🍥circuitshelter.c🍩m```

 ## Disclaimer
 ```
-Information on this site is distributed "AS IS" AND ONLY FOR EDUCATIONAL PURPOSE
+ALL Information on this website is distributed "AS IS" AND FOR EDUCATIONAL PURPOSE ONLY
 in the hope that it will be useful,
 but WITHOUT WARRANTY OR LIABILITY OF ANY KIND; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.